-When she isn’t painting, you can find Asha around town under her burlesque persona, Ms. Kitschy Kupid!
+When she isn’t painting, you can find Asha around town under her burlesque and go-go persona, Ms. Kitschy Kupid!

 From the Artist: